zotonic/zotonic/doc/glossary.rst

       A scomp (from .Screen COMPonent.) is a custom template tag, implemented by an Erlang module named after the scomp name, prefixed with `scomp_`.
 Scomps usually generate HTML.
 Zotonic modules can implement their own scomp in the module.s scomps/ folder.

    Wire
       Connects actions and events to a HTML element.
 The wire scomp is the basis for most Ajax interaction on web pages.
 It allows to connected actions to HTML elements.
-Examples of actions are showing/hiding elements or postbacks to the server. ###(hmm.
-It is scomp - it is also a often used function in the Erlang code z_render:wire/2)###
+Examples of actions are showing/hiding elements or postbacks to the server.
+      ..todo:: hmm.
+It is scomp - it is also a often used function in the Erlang code z_render:wire/2

    Postback
       An AJAX or Websocket request from the browser to the server.
 It is handled on the server by event/2 Erlang functions.
 A postback is normally sent to the controller that generated the page, but can be changed by specifying a delegate, which must be the name of an Erlang module.

    Model
       An Erlang module which is the main accessor for retrieving data.
-The erlang modules are prefixed with `m_`; in the templates they are accessible using .m...
-For instance, the model to access resources is called m_rsc.erl; in the template a certain resource can be accessed through the model as {{ m.rsc[id] }}.
+The Erlang modules are prefixed with `m_`; in the templates they are accessible using .m...
+For instance, the model to access :term:`resources <resource>` is called ``m_rsc.erl``; in the template this model lets you access resources by id as ``{{ m.rsc[id] }}``.

    Service
       Provides a generalized way to create API calls.
 These calls automatically use the authentication mechanism (session id or OAuth) to perform access checks.